karmaniverous/rrstack/handbook/descriptions.md

   RRStack.asTimeZoneId('UTC'),
   'ms',
 );
-// "Active for 1 hour: every month on the 15th at 5:00"
+// "Active for 1 hour every month on the 15th at 5:00"
 ```

 Yearly — multiple months